Fulton Hogan quarry application granted

 The resource consents applied for by FHL included:

-• Land use permits from SDC to establish and operate the quarry, and to rehabilitate the site; and
+- Land use permits from SDC to establish and operate the quarry, rehabilitate the site; and

-• Land use, discharge and water permits from Environment Canterbury for excavation and the deposition of cleanfill, discharges to air, stormwater and to take water for quarry operations and dust suppression.
+- Land use, discharge, and water permits from Environment Canterbury are required for excavation and the deposition of clean fill, discharges to air and stormwater, and taking water for quarry operations and dust suppression.

-The consents have been granted for a period of 35 years.
+The consents have been granted for 35 years.

 Conditions imposed